SkeinCurrency/core-node/docs/services/dashd.md

 ## Events
-The Dash Service exposes two events via the Bus, and there are a few events that can be directly registered:
+The SkeinCurrency Service exposes two events via the Bus, and there are a few events that can be directly registered:

 ```js
 node.services.dashd.on('tip', function(blockHash) {